Bruce Lee: A Warrior's Journey: Production

 Five years after Bruce Lee's death in 1973, Golden Harvest used about 11 minutes of Lee's uncompleted original footage intended by him to become the film "Game of Death", completing the rest of their 1978 film using Lee look-a-likes.
 Twenty-three more minutes of Lee's original footage were considered lost for 28 years, until they were discovered by Bey Logan in 1999.
 John Little assembled these parts according to Lee's script notes, reflecting more accurately Lee's intentions.

 Release

 The documentary was released on VHS and DVD by Warner Home Video.
 It was also released as a bonus feature on the 2004 edition of Enter the Dragon on DVD.
 It was released with Lee's original English and Cantonese dubbing as part of the documentary.

 Legacy

 The dialogue of the song Be Like Water has been sampled into various Hip hop and Electronic Dance tracks and has been mentioned in academic works.

 The Story

-Bruce Lee's enacted storyline for The Game of Death, directed in Korea by John Little, distributed with the documentary in DVD as special features.
+Bruce Lee's enacted storyline for The Game of Death, directed in Korea (더 스토리) by John Little, distributed with the documentary in DVD as special features.